Bioinformatics AI Agent

 Tools

-salmon • kallisto • stringtie • rmats • spades • megahit • flye • Velvet • metabat2 • prodigal • prokka • busco
+salmon • kallisto • stringtie • rmats • rsem • spades • megahit • flye • velvet • metabat2 • prodigal • prokka • busco

 RNA-seq Differential Expression